 The LIBOR rate isn’t the amount you’ll see in your interest calculation, as it’s what banks charge each other, not individual borrowers.
 Instead you’ll be charged an interest rate indexed to LIBOR and based on your specific circumstances, which impact the lender’s judgement about your ability to repay your loan – in other words, how much risk they believe they are taking on according to your past experience with credit and repaying your bills.

 For example, your rate might be stated as LIBOR + 2, with the LIBOR part as the index, which will vary with economic changes, and the “2” (or whatever number you are assigned based on your specific risk factors) as the margin, which will stay the same.
-(You can take a peek at a historical chart of LIBOR rates for 30-day LIBOR and 1-month LIBOR, along with the LIBOR rate today here.)

 But here’s why it only affects certain types of mortgages.
 As you were shopping for your loan and talking to a professional about the right financial product for your situation, you were likely offered a wide variety of mortgage loan products, including adjustable-rate mortgages (ARMs) and fixed rate mortgages (FRMs).